“A dream has materialized in Hampton County”

 In 1995, Hampton County Council converted the hospital to a private, not-for-profit hospital (a 501(c)3 corporation) and turned the governance over to a community based voluntary board of directors.
 At that time, the hospital was renamed Hampton Regional Medical Center.
 Under a new form of governance and new management, HRMC has prospered and grown to become one of the county's largest employers.
 The hospital is at the center of a growing medical community, and in 2005 was named one of the Top 100 hospitals in the United States by Cleverley & Associates.

 In the fall of 2008, Hampton Regional Medical Center moved into its new facility with an adjacent Medical Office Building housing physicians specializing in internal medicine, cardiology, orthopedics, general surgery, ophthalmology, podiatry and neurology.
-HRMC became an affiliate of Roper St. Francis Healthcare in Charleston in early 2009; this affiliation provides access to the finest health care technology, virtually every medical specialty, and nearly 800 physicians.
+HRMC signed a strategic alliance with the Medical University of South Carolina (MUSC) in 2019, that will transform the delivery of rural health care in South Carolina; together, HRMC and MUSC will extend primary and specialty care to serve Hampton County and surrounding areas by leveraging the combination of advanced practitioners, the latest telehealth services, and supportive oversight by MUSC specialists.